turbot/powerpipe-docs/docs/powerpipe-hcl/dashboard.md

 On mobiles each container will consume 12 grid units, with each card inside it also consuming 12 grid units of its parent (its respective parent container), meaning you effectively have 2 full-width cards, 1 below the other.

-On tablets and desktop each container will consume 6 grid units, with each card inside it also consuming 6 grid units of its parent (its respective parent container), meaning you have 4 cards side-by-side on the page.
+On tablets and desktops, each container will consume 6 grid units, with each card inside also consuming 6 grid units of its parent (its respective parent container), meaning you have 4 cards side-by-side on the page.

 ```hcl
 dashboard "width_example" {